vilkoos/my_data_analyst_portfolio/md/710_moocs.md

 - 2011, [Machine Learning](https://www.coursera.org/course/ml), Stanford, completed, soa (see [issuu](http://issuu.com/vilkoos/docs/machine_learning_statement_of_accom) to view the soa)
   **Note** this was in October 2011, i.e. one of the three Stanford courses that triggerd the MOOC hype.
   I have included the link to the soa as a curiosity (only about 5000 people got one)
-- 2014, [Corpus Linguistics: Method, Analysis, Interpretation](https://www.futurelearn.com/courses/corpus-linguistics/), Lancaster University on Futurelearn, no soa
+- 2014, [Corpus Linguistics: Method, Analysis, Interpretation](https://www.futurelearn.com/courses/corpus-linguistics/), Lancaster University on Futurelearn.

 ---
 ### Programming